mmcilree/Constrains-and-EDFs/README.md

 ```

 ## Usage
 The focus of the project was more on obtaining specific results than engineering a generalised searching framework.
-The specific actions taken to reproduce the results in the report are therefore listed here:
+An example of specific actions taken for search for in groups up to size 10 is given here.

 **Search for all RWEDFs in groups up to size 10**
 1. Ensure the ``gap/params`` is directory clear and there are no pre-existing conjure output files.